Azure-Samples/azure-cache-redis-samples/tutorial/connect-from-aks/ConnectFromAKS/README.md

-# Connect to Azure Cache for Redis from your AKS hosted application
+# Connect to Azure Cache for Redis from an application running in AKS

 ## Overview